gooch/sustainable_energy_without_the_hot_air/book.md

 thousand tons per year); and growth In the tonnage of British ships (in thousand tons).

-In contrast to the ordinary graphs onthe previous pages, the logarithmicscale allows us to show both thepopulation of England and thepopulation of the World on a singlediagram, and to see interestingfeatures in both.
+In contrast to the ordinary graphs on the previous pages, the logarithmic scale allows us to show both the population of England and the population of the World on a single diagram, and to see interesting features in both.

 OK.
 Fossil fuel burning increases CO~2~ concentrations significantly.
-Butdoes it matter?
-“Carbon is nature!”, the oilspinners remind us, “Carbon islife!”
-If CO~2~ had no harmful effects, then indeed carbon emissions wouldnot matter.
+But does it matter?
+“Carbon is nature!”, the oil spinners remind us, “Carbon is life!”
+If CO~2~ had no harmful effects, then indeed carbon emissions would not matter.
 However, carbon dioxide is a greenhouse gas.
-Not the strongestgreenhouse gas, but a significant one nonetheless.
-Put more of it in theatmosphere, and it does what greenhouse gases do: it absorbs infraredradiation (heat) heading out from the earth and reemits it in a random di-rection; the effect of this random redirection of the atmospheric heat trafficis to impede the flow of heat from the planet, just like a quilt.
-So carbondioxide has a warming effect.
-This fact is based not on complex historicalrecords of global temperatures but on the simple physical properties ofCO~2~ molecules.
-Greenhouse gases are a quilt, and CO~2~ is one layer of thequilt.
+Not the strongest greenhouse gas, but a significant one nonetheless.
+Put more of it in the atmosphere, and it does what greenhouse gases do: it absorbs infrared radiation (heat) heading out from the earth and re-emits it in a random direction; the effect of this random redirection of the atmospheric heat traffic is to impede the flow of heat from the planet, just like a quilt.
+So carbon dioxide has a warming effect.
+This fact is based not on complex historical records of global temperatures but on the simple physical properties of CO~2~ molecules.
+Greenhouse gases are a quilt, and CO~2~ is one layer of the quilt.

 So, if humanity succeeds in doubling or tripling CO~2~ concentrations(which is where we are certainly heading, under business